-For immediate relief there are shampoos, scalp toners and scalp masks available.
-We suggest you use Flaky/Itchy Scalp Shampoo and Flaky/Itchy Scalp Toner daily until your dandruff has cleared, and then alternate every other day with your regular shampoo for a couple of weeks after.
+For immediate relief, there are many retail shampoos, scalp toners and scalp masks available.
+We suggest you use our award-winning Flaky/Itchy Scalp Shampoo and Flaky/Itchy Scalp Toner daily until your dandruff has cleared, and then alternate every other day with your regular shampoo for a couple of weeks after.

 If you have severe redness or discomfort on your scalp, especially when accompanied by hair loss, you should make an appointment to see a Trichologist as soon as possible.
 Using some or all of the above forms of treatment will clear up most forms of dandruff.
 If not, you may have one of the following conditions that can also cause scalp flaking and should see a specialist: